-- 1.1 To inform Members that the draft Homeless Strategy for 2018 2021 has been produced.
-The report requests approval for the attached draft document to go out to consultation to all partners involved in the provision of the service.
-The consultation will be for 8 weeks. - 1.2 Relevance to the Council's ambitions and priorities: - Community Objectives To address the identified housing needs of the borough. - Corporate Priorities To be a well-managed Council - Other Considerations The Council is required to produce a Homeless Strategy and to have an active strategy in any current year. - 2 BACKGROUND - 2.1 Please see attached draft document. - 3 ISSUES - 3.1 The Council must have an up to date Homeless strategy to meet its statutory housing duty. - 4 RISK ASSESSMENT - 4.1 The approval of this report may have the following implications: - Resources Within the action plan the objectives that require any resources are identified. - Technical, Environmental and Legal -The Council must have a homeless strategy as set out within the Housing Act and detailed in the introduction of the strategy. - Political The changes brought in with the introduction of the new Homeless Reduction Act 2018 have been accommodated within the text of the strategy. - Reputation It is essential the Council have an up to date action plan for the homeless service. - Equality & Diversity The new strategy will ensure transparency and fairness of the homeless service.
+- 2.1 A report was presented to Committee in October 2018 which set out the draft Homelessness Strategy.
+Committee agreed that the draft would go out to consultation until 31 December 2018.
+The document was discussed at the Homeless Steering Group and the Strategy has been amended to reflect all comments received and it is now proposed the current document is adopted.
+A copy of the updated document is attached. - 3 ISSUES - 3.1 The Council is required to have an up to date Homelessness Strategy. - 4 RISK ASSESSMENT - 4.1 The approval of this report may have the following implications - Resources Within the action plan there are identified costs which will be funded through the flexible homeless grant. - Technical, Environmental and Legal The Council are required to have a homeless strategy as set out in the Housing Act. - Political The changes brought in with the introduction of the new Homeless Reduction Act 2017. - Reputation Essential the Council have an up to date action plan for the homeless service.

+• Equality & Diversity - The new strategy will ensure transparency and fairness across the service.